Résistance internationaliste

-The Initiative de résistance internationaliste (International Resistance Initiative), more commonly known as Résistance internationaliste, is a left-wing extremist group operating in the Canadian province of Quebec.
+The Initiative de résistance internationaliste (International Resistance Initiative), more commonly known as Résistance internationaliste, is a left-wing group operating in the Canadian province of Quebec.
 Résistance internationaliste first surfaced in December 2004.
 Based on communiqués believed to originate from the group, the Résistance internationaliste appears to hold anti-capitalist, environmentalist and anti-American views.
 The group has claimed responsibility for three attacks, all in Canada.

 Hydro tower bombing

 In 2004, shortly before U.S. President George W. Bush's visit to Canada, a Hydro-Québec electric tower along the Quebec – New England Transmission circuit in the Eastern Townships of Quebec near the Canada–US border was damaged by explosive charges detonated at its base.
 The CBC reported that a message, purportedly from the Résistance internationaliste and issued to La Presse, Le Journal de Montréal and CKAC radio, stated that the attack had been carried out to "denounce the 'pillaging' of Quebec's resources by the United States."